Unmasking the Polygamous Nature of Quantum Nonlocality: Linear programming method for constructing Bell inequalities that reveal polygamy

 \section{Linear programming method for constructing Bell inequalities that reveal polygamy}

 We give a brief description of our method, which is based on linear programming.
-We illustrate it with permutationally invariant (PI) Bell inequalities with two dichotomic settings per party, and we focus here on three-party inequalities (the task considered in Sec.~\ref{sec:nonlocpoly4}).
+We illustrate it with permutationally invariant (PI) Bell inequalities with two dichotomic settings per party, and we focus here on three-party inequalities.
 However, this method can be easily generalized to arbitrary Bell inequalities (with any number of settings, parties, and outcomes).

 We choose a PI four-qubit pure state $\rho_4=\ket{\psi}\bra{\psi}$.
 Let us denote its three-qubit reduced density matrix by $\rho_3$.
-We focus on measurements in the $xz$ plane of the Bloch sphere:
+We focus on measurements in the $xz$ plane of the Bloch sphere,

 for $k=1,2$.
 It is also assumed that all three parties perform the same two measurements, that is, $A_k=B_k=C_k$.
 Let us define $A_0=B_0=C_0=\openone$.
-Then we can write a generic two-setting PI Bell expression for three parties as follows:
+Then we can write a generic two-setting PI Bell operator for three parties as follows: